“αβουτ το” —μέλλω—

 Most would be familiar with 'Young's Analytical Concordance.'
 Another handy volume is Young's Literal Translation of the Holy Bible.
 There are some subtle yet interesting variations, which shed an important light on some verses that often get glossed over.

-One example of is as follows:
+One example of this is as follows:

 Mt 16:27 For the Son of Man will come in the glory of His Father with His angels, and then He will reward each according to his works.

-Seems reasonable, however we could be forgiven for assuming [as is often the case] 'a coming' in the far distant always "out there" yet to happen future.
+Seems reasonable, however, we could be forgiven for assuming [as is often the case] 'a coming' in the far distant always "out there" yet to happen future.
 Exploring this word "will" comes up with some interesting variations not always clearly seen in our English translations.
 The word here translated "will" is the Greek word mello – μελλω which according to Bauer-Arndt-Gingrich and Wigram-Green lexicons means about to or ready to or on the point of.
 The literal Greek gives a definite impression of immediacy – that which is near and on the verge of happening.